People's Justice Party (Malaysia): Barisan Alternatif era (1999–2004)

 While parliament's term was set to end in June the next year, an early election was called in November under the pretext of avoiding "undesirable" behaviour during the Islamic holy month of Ramadan in December.
 International media speculated that Mahathir wanted an early election to be held before some 650,000 new voters became eligible to participate.

-In the lead-up to the election, seven activists, including Keadilan leaders; Vice-President Tian Chua, Gobalakrishnan Nagapan, Youth leader Ezam Mohd Nor, Fairus Izuddin and Dr Badrul Amin Baharun; were arrested between 27 and 30 September and as a result prevented from contesting.
-Further arrests were made on 10 April 2001 and those arrested were subsequently charged and incarcerated under the Internal Security Act.
-They became known as the Reformasi 10.
+In the lead-up to the election, multiple activists and party members were arrested following a massive demonstration of over 10,000 protesters at the National Mosque on 19 September, including KeADILan leaders Tian Chua, Mohamed Azmin Ali, Ezam Mohd Nor, Abdul Ghani Haroon, and Badrulamin Bahron.
+During the demonstration, Mustaffa Kamil Ayub and Hanafiah Man were beaten by the police and labeled "at risk of detention" alongside Ruslan Kasim, Lokman Noor Adam, and Gobalakrishnan Nagapan.